mark-me/mark-me.github.io/_pages/tutorials/impute-missings/impute-missings.md

 ## Additive regression

-https://en.wikipedia.org/wiki/Additive_model
-Imputation that is based on [bootstrapping](http://thestatsgeek.com/2013/07/02/the-miracle-of-the-bootstrap/) and/or predictive mean matching ([pmm](https://statisticalhorizons.com/predictive-mean-matching)) can be done by using the _aregImpute_ function from the **[Hmisc](https://www.rdocumentation.org/packages/Hmisc)** library.
+Additive regression is a nonparametric regression method.
+With nonparametric regression the relation between dependent and independent variables is not dependent on any preconceived shape, unlike the assumption behind linear regression that the relation is expressed as a line. https://en.wikipedia.org/wiki/Additive_model Imputation that is based on [bootstrapping](http://thestatsgeek.com/2013/07/02/the-miracle-of-the-bootstrap/) and/or predictive mean matching ([pmm](https://statisticalhorizons.com/predictive-mean-matching)) can be done by using the _aregImpute_ function from the **[Hmisc](https://www.rdocumentation.org/packages/Hmisc)** library.
 If not done before the library is loaded like this:
 ```r